 Introduction to the UK job market

-Here are a few of the main differences you may experience in the UK
+Here are a few of the main differences in the job market you may experience in the UK.

 What do UK employers want?